wp-plugins/polylang/readme.txt

 == Screenshots ==

-1. The Polylang languages admin panel (v0.5) in WordPress 3.3
+1. The Polylang languages admin panel in WordPress 3.3.1

 == Changelog ==

+= 0.7.1 (2012-02-06) =

+* Allow using ISO 639-2 (3 characters) languages codes
+* Add 5 new languages to predefined list
+* Bug correction: the filter 'pll_copy_post_metas' does not work
+* Bug correction: impossible to add a tag in the edit post panel
+* Bug correction: rewrite rules not correct
+* Bug correction: cache issue with css and js files

 = 0.7 (2012-01-30) =